NeuroTechX/ntx_slack_archive/random.md

  >Did you read the JustSecurity article?
 Don't you think overexposure to some kind of electromagnetic radiation used for remote monitoring could explain it?

+9/19/2017 5:49 PM

+ **dano** :

+ >Considering Cuba's relations with Russia, I think it's more likely that they'd be able to set up their 'heavy duty' listening equipment there